-“With stringent food safety and Singapore’s widely recognised halal standards by several Gulf countries and ASEAN neighbours, our companies are well positioned to ride on the growing demand for halal products and services globally,” Sim Choon Siong, director (food) at Spring Singapore, told BT.
+“With stringent food safety and Singapore’s widely recognized halal standards by several Gulf countries and ASEAN neighbors, our companies are well-positioned to ride on the growing demand for halal products and services globally,” Sim Choon Siong, director (food) at Spring Singapore, told BT.

 This includes demand from the emerging Muslim tourism markets, such as Japan and Korea, where halal products and services are not as well developed, he said.

 The global halal market – of which the food market alone is found to be worth over US$1.1 trillion and potentially US$10 trillion by 2030 – presents good “growth opportunities” for local companies with suitable offerings, Mr. Sim added.

 OTS Holdings, which owns halal-certified bakery Swee Heng and processed meat manufacturer Ellaziq, reported that halal sales have been improving year on year since 2011 and 2009 respectively.
 A company spokesman said: “Currently, demand comes from Brunei, Myanmar, India, Australia, and Singapore.
 We’re looking at Japan, Malaysia, and the Middle East next.”

 Gan Hup Lee (GHL), a 67-year-old rice company that exports its Yamie brand of ready-to-cook rice premixes to the United Arab Emirates, said it plans to ship to other countries in the GCC (formally known as the Cooperation Council for the Arab States of the Gulf) soon.
 GHL regional manager Ivy Lim said: “Being in a small country, the local food industry has to evolve and expand its reach.
 The Muslim community overseas is a huge hinterland to tap.”